-Over the August Bank Holiday weekend the Extreme Sailing Series™ visits Cardiff for the seventh year running for the sixth Act of the 2018 season, as part of the Cardiff Harbour Festival.
+Over the August Bank Holiday weekend the Extreme Sailing Series™ visits Cardiff for the seventh year running for the only UK Act of the 2018 season, as part of the Cardiff Harbour Festival.
 The enclosed bay provides the ideal Stadium Racing venue for spectators to get up-close and personal with the racing from all sides.

 What time zone do I need to set my watch to?
 UTC+1